Kay (footballer)

-Carlos Daniel Silveira da Graça (born 5 January 1988), known as Kay, is a Cape Verdean professional footballer who plays as a centre back.
+Carlos Daniel Silveira da Graça (born 5 January 1988), known as Kay, is a Cape Verdean former professional footballer who played as a centre back.

 Club career

 Portugal

 Born in Nossa Senhora da Luz (São Vicente), Kay spent the first seven years of his senior career in Portugal, also playing youth football in the country with S.L.
 Benfica and Académica de Coimbra.
 He competed in lower league or amateur football until the age of 24, representing G.D.
 Tourizense, Grupo Desportivo Tabuense, S.C.
 Mineiro Aljustrelense and CD Operário.

 In early 2012, Kay agreed to a contract with Segunda Liga club C.F.
 Belenenses effective as of 1 July.
 He contributed with 35 games and five goals in his first season, helping to a return to the Primeira Liga after a three-year absence.

 Kay made his debut in the Portuguese top division on 26 August 2013, playing the full 90 minutes in a 1–2 away loss against S.C.
 Braga.